Sitecore/jss/docs/data/routes/docs/nextjs/deploying-to-production/export/en.md

    * When using content from Sitecore ("Connected Mode"): `"export:connected": "cross-env-shell EXPORT_MODE=true \"npm-run-all --serial bootstrap next:build next:export\""`.

+   * When using content from local files ("Disconnected Mode"): `"export": "cross-env-shell JSS_MODE=disconnected PORT=3042 EXPORT_MODE=true \"npm-run-all --serial bootstrap next:build next:export\""`.

       Replace the `PORT` value with the port of your disconnected server.

-   * When using content from local filed ("Disconnected Mode"): `"export": "cross-env-shell JSS_MODE=disconnected PORT=3042 EXPORT_MODE=true \"npm-run-all --serial bootstrap next:build next:export\""`.

 7. For disconnected mode only, run `jss start:disconnected-proxy`.
 During the build stage, Next.js will fetch the required data (layout, dictionary, sitemap) from your disconnected server.